ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/README.md

 ## Roadmap of the course

 ### Chapter 1.
-Introduction to probability & random events.
+Introduction to probability & random events

 - Definition of probability and random events.
 - Discrete probability; "mass" distributions.
 - Continuous probability; "density" distributions.

 ### Chapter 2.
-Expected values & parameter estimation.
+Expected values & parameter estimation

 - Mean and variance as expected value.
 - Mean and variance as momenta of a distribution.
 - The Law of Large Numbers (LLN) and the Central Limit Theorem (CLT).

 ### Chapter 3.
-Introduction to hypothesis testing.
+Introduction to hypothesis testing

 - Prediction vs inference.
 Formulating hypothesis.
 - General approach.
 Quantify significance and p-values.